MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Get-AzureRmStreamAnalyticsFunction.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmStreamAnalyticsFunction** cmdlet gets a list of the functions that are defined in an azure_2 Stream Analytics job or information about a specific function.
+The **Get-AzureRmStreamAnalyticsFunction** cmdlet gets a list of the functions that are defined in an Azure Stream Analytics job or information about a specific function.

 ## EXAMPLES